-At the store try on at least two or three possible boot options.
+Try on at least two or three possible boot options when you’re at the store.
 Lace the boots up fully with the socks that you plan to wear — one pair of lightweight liner socks under mid-weight wool hiking socks.
 Start by standing on a downward slanting incline and try to jam your toes to the front of the boot.
 Next, take a walk around the store.

 So how should they feel?
 Okay, great, you've got them on, how here are some basic guidelines for the fit.